openhive-network/HAfAH/src/hive_fork/Readme.md

 WHERE hc.name = 'app_context'
 ORDER BY block_num DESC, fork_id DESC
 ```
+Remark: The fork_id is not a part of blockchain, it is only a helpful part of hive_fork extension and may differ with any instation of the extension.

 ### CONTEXT REWIND
 The part of the extension which is responsible to register App tables, save and rewind  operation on the tables.

 An application and hived shall not use directly any function from directory `src/hive_fork/context_rewind`.

-An application must register those its tables, which are dependant on hive blocks
+An application must register those its tables, which are dependant on hive blocks.
 Any table is automaticly registerd during its creation only when inherits from hive.base.
 .
-A table is resgistered into recently created context.If there is no context an exception is thrown.
+A table is registered into recently created context.
+If there is no context an exception is thrown.

 ```
 CREATE TABLE table1( id INTEGER ) INHERITS( hive.base )